 and Archie O; Western Working from such greats as Headlight Morgan, Red Oak, Will Rogers, and The Admiral; and numerous crosses

-Thunder is SOLD.
-He will become long time friend Kate Cabot's future CDE
+Thunder will become long time friend Kate Cabot's future CDE

-horse!
-We are excited to see where Thunder and Kate's adventures take
+horse.
+We are very excited to see where Thunder and Kate's adventures take